Citrus-Software/mikan-docs/docs/guides/02-biped/02-binding-modifiers.md

 - Right-click on the **fingers** group,
 - Choose **Add Helper Node** to create a node where we'll write the modifier note.

-Since we're working with a mirrored fork template, you only need to write the note on the left side — Mikan will handle the right side automatically.
+Since we're working with a mirrored fork template, you only need to write the note on the left side.
+Mikan will handle the right side automatically.

 Once the helper node is created and named: